-The Local Government Commission and the State of California are organizing the first California Adaptation Forum in the state capital, to be held August 19 – 20, 2014.
-This two-day forum will build off last year’s successful National Adaptation Forum in Colorado.
+The Local Government Commission and the State of California organized the first California Adaptation Forum in the state capital, held on August 19 – 20, 2014.
+This two-day forum built off last year’s successful National Adaptation Forum in Colorado.
 The attendance of many California leaders there underscored the need for a California-focused event, which will be held every other year to complement the biennial national forum.

-The Forum will engage a diverse mix of more than 600 California policymakers, practitioners and leaders.
-The audience will include elected officials, public- and private-sector leaders, nonprofits and researchers addressing public health, energy, water, emergency management, agriculture, biodiversity conservation and coastal management issues associated with climate change and adaptation.
+The Forum engaged a diverse mix of more than 600 California policymakers, practitioners and leaders.
+The audience included elected officials, public and private-sector leaders, nonprofits and researchers addressing public health, energy, water, emergency management, agriculture, biodiversity conservation and coastal management issues associated with climate change and adaptation.

 Why You Should Attend